 Despite increased security in the region, the risk of kidnapping and violence perpetrated by Philippine militants remains, especially on resort islands and surrounding waters, including around Sipadan.
+On April 2, 2014, a foreigner and a local employee were abducted from a resort on the island of Singamata.
 On November 15, 2013, a foreign couple was attacked in a resort on the island of Pom Pom; one was murdered and the other was abducted.
 Foreigners were also kidnapped in 2000 and 2003.

 Violent crime against foreigners is uncommon.
 Petty crime is prevalent, especially in tourist areas and at the airport.
 Snatch-and-grab incidents against tourists occur.
 Thieves on motorcycles frequently grab bags and other valuables from pedestrians, often resulting in injury.
 Women walking alone or with children are common targets.
 Ensure that your personal belongings, passports and other travel documents are secure at all times.
 Do not leave valuables unattended in vehicles.

 Be particularly cautious at bars or clubs.
 Never leave food or drinks unattended or in the care of strangers.
 Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances, as they may contain drugs that could put you at risk of sexual assault and robbery.